 Fill a small pot with about an inch of water and bring it to a boil; reduce the heat so the water is barely simmering.
 Place a metal bowl about the same size as the pot on top to make a bain-marie.
 Make sure the bottom of the bowl is suspended above the water level itself before you proceed.

 Pizza or Baking Stone

 Baking pizza and bread on stone produces excellent results.
-You can spend $200 for this stone insert for your oven, or fork over $70 for the HearthKit pizza stone.
+You can spend $200 for this stone insert for your oven, or fork over close to $100 for the FibraMent-D oven baking stone.
 Or, you can take about $5 to your local floor tile or home improvement center and buy unglazed quarry (terracotta) tiles, which will do a fine job.
 You can completely cover the shelves of your oven with tile and just leave it that way for all uses, or use one 16-inch square for bread and pizza.
 At less than $5 a tile, you’ll save a lot of dough.